Joseph A. McNamara

 Joseph A. McNamara (August 4, 1892 - March 25, 1972) was a Vermont attorney and politician.
 A Democrat, he was most notable for his service as United States Attorney for Vermont from 1933 to 1953.

 McNamara was a native of Fair Haven, Vermont, and attended the schools of Fair Haven.
 He graduated from College of the Holy Cross in 1915, studied law with a Vermont attorney, and attended Harvard Law School.
 Leaving law school early to enter the military for World War I, McNamara served in the United States Army and attained the rank of sergeant as a member of the 87th Division.

 After leaving the Army, McNamara was admitted to the bar and began to practice law in Burlington, Vermont.
 He became active in politics as a Democrat, and served as Burlington's municipal court judge from 1921 to 1923.
 After unsuccessful runs for Vermont Attorney General and the U.S. House, in 1933 McNamara was named US Attorney for Vermont.
 He held the post through the administrations of Democrats Franklin Roosevelt and Harry Truman, and resigned after Republican Dwight Eisenhower became president.

 After leaving the US Attorney's position, McNamara continued to practice law in Burlington.
 He died in Burlington on March 25, 1972, and was buried at Resurrection Park Cemetery in South Burlington, Vermont.

-Early life
+Early life and education

-Joseph Augustin McNamara (sometimes spelled Augustine) was born in Fair Haven, Vermont on August 4, 1892, the son of Catherine Foy and James McNamara, who was active in the slate manufacturing business.
+Joseph Augustin McNamara (sometimes spelled Augustine) was born in Fair Haven, Vermont, on August 4, 1892, the son of Catherine Foy and James McNamara, who was active in the slate manufacturing business.
 He attended the schools of Fair Haven, graduated from Fair Haven High School in 1910, and attended Saint Michael's College from 1910 to 1911.
 He then attended College of the Holy Cross from which he received his Bachelor of Arts degree in 1915.

 McNamara studied law with attorney Thomas W. Moloney of Rutland and attended Harvard Law School.
 In 1918 he received the school's "war diploma", which was awarded to students near to graduation who left early to enter military service.
 He was undergoing his initial military training at the University of Vermont in Burlington in July 1918 when he was permitted to take a special bar exam.
 The exam was available to recently qualified applicants who were serving in the military, and McNamara passed.

 Military service

 McNamara joined the United States Army in May 1918.
 After his initial training at the University of Vermont he was assigned to Company D, 312th Supply Train, a unit of the 87th Division.

-His division completed its organization and training in the summer of 1918 and sailed for France, arriving on September 11.
+McNamara completed his induction and training in the summer of 1918 and sailed for France, arriving on September 11.
 The 87th Division had not completed its final pre-combat training before the war ended in November, so its members were used as replacements for soldiers in other units who had been killed or wounded, and to construct roads, bases and other facilities.
 McNamara attained the rank of sergeant, and was discharged from the military in June 1919.